 There are new guidelines for blood pressure readings.

 I have known people to reduce their blood pressure by losing only 5% of their weight.
 Maintaining normal blood pressure will improve your heart health.
+I recommend this type of high blood pressure monitor.

 Obesity is now a worldwide epidemic.
 The statistics are alarming.
 According to the Centers for Disease Control, 36% of young adults are obese, 42% of middle-aged adults are obese, and 41% of older adults are obese.